Lostwithiel

-Lostwithiel (/lɒsˈwɪðiəl/; Lostwydhyel) is a town and civil parish in Cornwall, England, United Kingdom.
+Lostwithiel (/lɒsˈwɪðiəl/; Lostwydhyel /kw/, meaning wooded tail) is a town and civil parish in Cornwall, England, United Kingdom.
 It stands at the head of the estuary of the River Fowey.
-At the 2021 census the population of the parish was 3,070.
+At the 2021 census, the population of the parish was 3,070.
 The name Lostwithiel comes from the Cornish "lostwydhyel" which means "tail of a wooded area".

 Origin of the name

 The origin of the name Lostwithiel is a subject much debated.
 In the 16th century it was thought that the name came from the Roman name Uzella, translated as Les Uchel in Cornish.
 In the 17th century popular opinion was that the name came from a translation of Lost (a tail) and Withiel (a lion), the lion in question being the lord who lived in the castle.

 Current thinking is that the name comes from the Old Cornish Lost Gwydhyel meaning "tail-end of the woodland".
-The view from Restormel Castle looking towards the town shows how this may have come to be.

 History

 Lostwithiel was founded in the 12th century by Norman lords who built the nearby Restormel Castle.
 Lostwithiel received its town charter in 1189.
 It was initially laid out as a pair of adjoining boroughs: Penknight or Penkneth to the south of South Street, which was founded by Robert de Cardinham as lord of the manor, and Lostwithiel to the north of South Street, founded by the Earls of Cornwall.
 Lostwithiel formally absorbed Penkneth in 1268.
 In the late 13th century, Edmund, 2nd Earl of Cornwall oversaw the building of the Stannary Palace, the bridge and the square church tower.

 The Battle of Lostwithiel, an important battle in the First English Civil War, took place near Lostwithiel in 1644.
 In it Parliamentarian forces were defeated by the Royalists.
 The Parliamentarians would go on to win the war but Cornwall remained under Royalist control until 1646.

 Jaques Bagratuni, a prince and ambassador of Armenia to Britain, died in Lostwithiel on 23 December 1943 but was buried at Brompton Cemetery in London.

-The Trinity Mine Iron Mine was founded in 1790s to mine haematite iron ore.
+The Trinity Iron Mine was founded in the 1790s to mine haematite iron ore.
 In 1797 Philip Rashleigh found a sample of goethite here.
 Following a visit by Queen Victoria and Prince Albert it was renamed to the Royal Restormel Iron Mine in 1846.
 A horse-drawn tramway ran from the mine, to the old cattle market in the centre of town and on to the Town Quay on the River Fowey.
 Up to 120 people were employed in the mine and it produced 4,500 tons of ore annually.
 The mine closed in 1883.